kunalrye/financialsummary/README.md

 # About:
 financialsummary is a repo dedicated to identification of key information in quarterly reports.
 Specifically, financialsummary analyzes 10-Q reports from various companies in the Information Technology sector, and extracts the most important sentences to form a summary.
+For more information, refer to `DSCI 400 project report.pdf`

 # Running Code
 The entire text-to-summary pipline can be run by running `financialsummary.ipynb`, located at the root of the repo.